Nonalcoholic Fatty Liver Disease

-Weight loss of at least 7% is sufficient to reduce hepatic inflammation and steatosis;, however, a loss of 10% or more provides the greatest degree of improvement.
-5 Improvement in NAFLD has been shown with weight loss regardless of what type of diet regimen was used, although a combination of diet and exercise may be more effective because the latter reduces intrahepatic fat regardless of weight loss.
-Previous concerns that rapid weight loss (exceeding ~ 1 lb per week in children and ~ 3.5 lbs per week in adults) could worsen NAFLD symptoms appear to be unfounded for the overwhelming majority of patients.
-Although the American College of Gastroenterology, the American Gastroenterological Association, and the American Association for the Study of Liver Diseases do not yet consider weight loss surgery an established option for NASH treatment, r eviews have concluded that nearly all bariatric surgery patients have consistent improvement of steatosis, inflammation, fibrosis, and no disease progression.
+Weight loss of at least 7% is sufficient to reduce hepatic inflammation and steatosis; however, a loss of 10% or more provides the greatest degree of improvement.
+Improvement in NAFLD has been shown with weight loss regardless of the type of diet used, though a combination of diet and exercise may be more effective because the latter reduces intrahepatic fat regardless of weight loss.
+Previous concerns that rapid weight loss (exceeding ~ 1 lb per week in children and ~ 3.5 lb per week in adults) could worsen NAFLD symptoms appear to be unfounded for the overwhelming majority of patients.
+Although the American College of Gastroenterology, the American Gastroenterological Association, and the American Association for the Study of Liver Diseases do not yet consider weight loss surgery an established option for NASH treatment, reviews have concluded that nearly all bariatric surgery patients have consistent improvement of steatosis, inflammation, and fibrosis and have no disease progression.

 Studies of isocaloric diets have favored low-fat, high-carbohydrate regimens over low-carbohydrate, high-fat diets, showing a decrease in liver fat in the former and an increase in the latter.
-While studies of hypocaloric diets initially found a benefit of very-low-carbohydrate (i.e., ketogenic) regimens over standard low calorie diets in terms of reduced steatosis, these benefits were not maintained roughly three months later.
+While studies of hypocaloric diets initially found a benefit of very low-carbohydrate (i.e., ketogenic) regimens over standard low-calorie diets in terms of reduced steatosis, these benefits were not maintained roughly 3 months later.

 A healthy dietary pattern.
 Although research in this area needs further clarification, existing data have shown two trends.
-The first is the ability of a Western dietary pattern high in saturated fat and refined carbohydrates to significantly increase the risk for NAFLD (by roughly 60%).
-The second pertains to the association of healthy diets (high in whole grains, fruits, vegetables, and legumes) with a significantly lower risk for this disease.
-5,
+The first is the ability of a Western dietary pattern, high in saturated fat and refined carbohydrates, to significantly increase the risk for NAFLD (by roughly 60%).
+The second is the association of healthy diets (high in whole grains, fruits, vegetables, and legumes) with a significantly lower risk for this disease.

 Although clinical trials have not yet evaluated the effect of low-fat, high-fiber vegetarian diets on NAFLD, these diets nevertheless can help achieve the aims required to prevent or improve this disease.
-Plant-based diets typically cause weight loss and can lower the concentrations of blood fats (e.g., triglycerides) that contribute to NAFLD and are also associated with reduced insulin resistance and greater antioxidant protection, compared with omnivorous diets. , Plant-based diets have somewhat less iron bioavailability, and vegetarians have lower body-iron stores.
-This is important in that excess iron storage has been found in roughly one third of NAFLD patients, and evidence suggests that this worsens the clinical course in these individuals.
+Plant-based diets typically cause weight loss, can lower the concentrations of blood fats (e.g., triglycerides) that contribute to NAFLD, and are also associated with reduced insulin resistance and greater antioxidant protection, compared with omnivorous diets.
+Plant-based diets have somewhat less iron bioavailability, and vegetarians have lower body-iron stores.
+This is significant in that excess iron storage has been found in roughly one-third of NAFLD patients, and evidence suggests that this worsens the clinical course in these individuals.

-Although alcohol intake in obese individuals clearly increases the risk for NAFLD, the evidence is lacking in non-obese persons, in whom light to moderate drinking is associated with a lower risk for NAFLD.
+Alcohol avoidance.
+Although alcohol intake in individuals with a BMI ≥ 30 clearly increases the risk for NAFLD, the evidence is lacking in persons with a BMI < 30, in whom light to moderate drinking is associated with a lower risk for NAFLD.

 Omega-3 fatty acid supplements.
-At a median dose of 4 g/d, omega-3 supplements reduced steatosis, insulin resistance, and inflammation, while enhancing lipid oxidation and decreasing endogenous lipid production in patients with NAFLD.
+At a median dose of 4 g/day, omega-3 supplements reduced steatosis, insulin resistance, and inflammation, while enhancing lipid oxidation and decreasing endogenous lipid production in patients with NAFLD.

 Vitamin E supplements.
 Studies in pediatric populations with NAFLD have revealed that low vitamin E intakes are associated with a higher grade of hepatic steatosis, and that vitamin E supplements led to an improvement in liver enzymes and histology.
-In adults, vitamin E supplements (800 IU/d) combined with either ursodeoxycholic acid or pioglitazone are an effective treatment for NAFLD,
+In adults, vitamin E supplements (800 IU/day) combined with either ursodeoxycholic acid or pioglitazone are an effective treatment for NAFLD.

 Milk thistle.
-Controlled clinical trials have shown that the active ingredients in milk thistle (silymarin and silybin) reduce liver enzymes, increase the production of antioxidant enzymes, and may decrease insulin resistance,, and some of these have demonstrated increased effectiveness with the coadministration of vitamin E.
+Controlled clinical trials have shown that the active ingredients in milk thistle (silymarin and silybin) reduce liver enzymes, increase the production of antioxidant enzymes, and may decrease insulin resistance.
+Some of these, moreover, have demonstrated increased effectiveness with coadministration of vitamin E.

-Patients receiving total parenteral nutrition are at risk for developing fatty liver due to a lack of choline, which is now considered an essential nutrient.
+Patients on total parenteral nutrition.
+Patients receiving total parenteral nutrition are at risk for developing fatty liver due to a lack of choline.
+This is now considered an essential nutrient.
 Choline requirements are influenced by estrogen status and genetic variation.